burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-status-PhD-candidate-status.md

 Thanks to:
 * Professors who participated in this event Prof. Peter Richtarik, Prof. Eric Feron, Prof.Marco Canini, and Prof. Markus Hadwiger.
-* Prof.David R. Pugh who is the Director of the SDAIA-KAUST AI Initiative and Prof. at KAUST.
+* [Prof. David R. Pugh](https://www.linkedin.com/in/davidrpugh/?originalSubdomain=sa), Instructional Assistant Professor, KAUST and Director of SDAIA-KAUST.
-* Members of the Labs of Prof. Peter Richtarik, Prof. Eric Feron, Prof.Marco Canini, and Prof. Markus Hadwiger who have found time to join my CS Ph.D.
-Proposal Defense and members of SDAIA-KAUST AI.
+* Members of the Labs of [Prof. Peter Richtarik](https://richtarik.org/), [Prof. Eric Feron](https://cemse.kaust.edu.sa/risclab), [Prof.Marco Canini](https://mcanini.github.io/), [Prof. Markus Hadwiger](https://vccvisualization.org/people/hadwiger/), [Prof. David R. Pugh](https://www.linkedin.com/in/davidrpugh/?originalSubdomain=sa) who have found time to join my CS Ph.D.
+Proposal Defense.
-* For my collaborators with whom we did all the best to construct future for Federated Learning.
+* For my collaborators with whom we continue to construct a future for Federated Learning.
-* For all external participants.
+* And for all external participants.

-And thanks to the committee for the feedbacks for me to improve myself in future.
+Thanks to the committee for the feedbacks for me to improve myself in future.

 ---